Xinhuan-Imperial/3D-Divergence-Free-Flow-Reconstruction/3D_input/README.md

 Input: 3D sparse/scattered velocity vectors

-Output: 3D interpolated velocity vectors, with the assumption that flow being incompressible.
+Output: 3D interpolated velocity vectors (can be full field flow in the domain), with the assumption that flow being incompressible.

 Software: Matlab